This overview/guide takes 10 minutes to read.

-Freelancer.com-Upwork.com hire an independent contractor route starts at $500 and ranges up to $7,500+ depending on the website.
+You can expect to pay $500 – $7,500+ depending on the website.
 To save money, you need to have detailed specifications of exactly what you need done and you must oversee the project.

-You can hire a rock solid web developer for $20/hour, maybe $15 if you search longer.
-If they have WCAG 2.0 or accessibility in their headline or skills, you’re going to pay more.
+You can hire a rock solid web developer for $15-20/hour.
+If they have WCAG 2.0 or accessibility knowledge, you’re going to pay more.

 If you hire an agency that specializes in accessibility to retrofit your website, you’re looking at $5,000 – $50,000+.